 #2.
 Analyse Highly Aggressive Players Carefully

-Thoroughly analyse if the shortlisted EV companies are betting aggressively on electric vehicles in a way that demands substantial capital investments, and doing so while taking heavy debt.
+Thoroughly analyze if the shortlisted EV companies are betting aggressively on electric vehicles in a way that demands substantial capital investments and doing so while taking heavy debt.

 You should keep in mind that the whole EV ecosystem is still evolving at a swift pace.

 So what works now may not work in the future.
-And if a company is operating its business on high debt, it may lead to losses or low profits in such a case.
+If a company is operating its business on high debt, it may lead to losses or low profits in such a case.
 That may eventually lead to lesser returns on your investment.

-You should check out two important things in an EV stock that looks promising –
+You should check out two important things in an EV stock that look promising –

 - The stock must have a low debt-equity ratio